All Episodes

 And I, you know, mixed emotions about this.

-As I say, there's there's a reason for the table has been set, the stage set, the paradigm established uh by the so-called loyal opposition in this country.
+As I say, there's a reason the table has been set, the stage set, the paradigm established by the so-called loyal opposition in this country.

 The thrust of his meaning is no different than what we hear daily from the drive-by media and the Democrats, the American left in this country.

-Words might have been a little bit different, but uh what's what's different in saying Bush is Hitler and Bush is El Diablo.
+Words might have been a little bit different, but what's different in saying Bush is Hitler and Bush is El Diablo?

-What is different in Hugo Chavez saying that we need a psychologist to analyze Bush and the American left saying that he's an insane uh lunatic and what have you.
+What is different in Hugo Chavez saying, hey, we need a psychologist to analyze Bush and the American left saying he's an insane lunatic and what have you?

-It's the same stuff just with different words, the rage and the hatred in Chavez.
+It's the same stuff, just with different words, the rage and the hatred.

 The sickening part to me is that Chavez comes here, says it with confidence because he believes the vast majority of the American public is going to agree with him because he obviously listens to the U.S. drive-by media in the way they deal with Bush.

-He sees the way Ahmadinejad treated with great respect all over American television yesterday and last night.
+He sees the way Ahmad Dinejad treated with great respect all over American television yesterday and last night.

-He can contrast that with the uh the way George W. Bush is treated as a suspect, as a guilty suspect being interrogated each and every day by the drive-by media.
+He can contrast that with the way George W. Bush is treated as a suspect, as a guilty suspect being interrogated each and every day by the drive-by media.

-There's no doubt he feels that he's in friendly ground, friendly territory, particularly inside uh the uh the bar there and the uh in the Star Wars set.
+There's no doubt he feels that he's in friendly ground, friendly territory, particularly inside the bar there in the Star Wars set.

-Uh I I first thing I saw was um uh a couple of wire reports, uh, one from the Associated Press.
+His speech last night, first thing I saw was a couple of wire reports, one from the Associated Press.

 Iran tells UN nuclear program is peaceful.

-And I read the piece, and there's there's you know, compared to what Ahmadinejad actually said, they leave it out.
+And I read the piece, and there's, you know, compared to what Ahmadinejad actually said, they leave it out.

 They leave out the main thing that he did, the primary message of his appearance last night.